openstack-infra/zuul/doc/source/user/config.rst

       it should be able to run this job, then it must be explicitly listed.
 By default, all projects may use the job.

+   .. attr:: untrusted-secrets

+      A boolean value which indicates that this job should not be used in a pipeline where allow-secrets is ``false``.
+This is automatically set to ``true`` if this job is defined in a :term:`untrusted-project`.
+It may be explicitly set to obtain the same behavior for jobs defined in :term:`config projects
+      <config-project>`.
+Once this is set to ``true`` anywhere in the
+      inheritance hierarchy for a job, it will remain set for all child jobs and variants (it can not be set to ``false``).

 .. _project: